-The concept of Hudud in Islamic criminal law is not found in the Quran, though it is referred to in Hadiths considered authentic by Muslims. Ḥudūd in Arabic is the plural of hadd, meaning limit or boundary.
+The concept of hudud in Islamic criminal law is not found in the Ouran, though it is referred to in hadiths considered authentic by Muslims.
+Hudūd in Arabic is the plural of hadd, meaning limit or boundary.
 The Quran mentions the "limits of God" several times, warning Muslims of the sin of transgressing them and that they should not even approach them (Quran 2:187).
-But nowhere does the phrase appear in the clear context of labeling certain crimes (see Quran, 2:229, 4:14, 58:4, 65:1, though 4:14 is followed by discussion of sexual impropriety).
+But nowhere does the phrase appear in the clear context of labeling certain crimes (see Quran, 2:229, 4:14, 58:4, 65:1, though 4:14 is followed by a discussion of sexual impropriety).

-scholar As the famous Ibn Taymiyya (d.
+As the famous scholar Ibn Taymiyya (d.
 1328) noted, definitions for the categories of crimes (and their corresponding punishments) in Islamic law were the products of human reason and not scripture.
-Early Muslim jurists probably inherited the concept of a category of crimes called Hudud from references to it made by the Prophet (peace be upon him) and the early generations of Muslims.
-Muslim scholars have agreed that Hudud include: the adultery/fornication $(zin\bar{a}),$ consuming intoxicants (shurb alkhamr), accusing someone fornication (qadhf), some types of theft (sariqa), and armed robbery or banditry (hirāba).
-Muslim schools of law have disagreed on whether three other crimes should be included as well: public apostasy (ridda), sodomy $(liw\bar{a}t)$ assassination/premeditated murder for purposes of robbery (ghīla).8
+Early Muslim jurists probably inherited the concept of a category of crimes called hudud from references to it made by the Prophet ملي الله and the early generations of Muslims.
+Muslim scholars have agreed that the hudud include: adultery/fornication (zinā), consuming intoxicants (shurb al-khamr), accusing someone of fornication (qadhf), some types of theft (sariqa), and armed robbery or banditry (hirāba).
+Muslim schools of law have disagreed on whether three other crimes should be included as well: public apostasy (ridda), sodomy (liwāt) and assassination/premeditated murder for purposes of robbery $(gh\bar{\imath}la).^8$